No Win No Fee Solicitors

-Behind every claim for compensation is an individual who has suffered physically (and possibly emotionally), who has had their life affected and may be facing drastic changes to their future.
-At The Compensation Experts, we believe every victim is entitled to justice.
+Behind every claim for compensation is an individual who has suffered physically and emotionally, and may be facing drastic changes to their future.
+At The Compensation Experts, we believe everyone is entitled to justice.

-No win no fee* claims, also known as a conditional agreement claim, are a simple concept that essentially means that if your claim for compensation is unsuccessful, you won’t have to pay a penny in legal fees.
+A no win no fee* claim, also known as a conditional fee agreement, is a simple concept that essentially means that if your claim for compensation is unsuccessful, you won’t have to pay a penny in legal fees.
 You’ll only pay your solicitor a fee if you win your personal injury claim.
 If your lawyer takes on your case and you aren’t successful, you won’t pay them any legal fees.

-As well as making legal support affordable, working with no win no fee solicitors reduce the financial risk associated with starting a compensation claim, especially when there is no guarantee of a positive outcome.
+As well as making legal support affordable, working with no win no fee solicitors reduces the financial risk associated with starting a compensation claim, meaning you can concentrate on getting back on track.

-Top-quality legal support should be available to more than just the wealthy and privileged.
+Top-quality legal support should be available to everyone.
 If you’re injured in an accident that wasn’t your fault, our no win no fee solicitors can help you claim any compensation you’re entitled to, putting justice within your reach.

-What happens in a no win no fee claim?
+What happens if my no win no fee claim is unsuccessful?